ArielDrabkin/Solar-Panel-Detector/README.md

 * -a, --address: (Optional) Address for prediction.
 * -z, --zoom: (Optional) Image Zoom level, default is 19.
 * -i, --image_dir: (Optional) Directory of images for applying predictions.
-  Once you are predicting on an address the predicted image will automatically be saved in the "src" folder.
+* Once you are predicting on an address the predicted image will show up and automatically be saved in the "src" folder.

 4. To predict on an address, first you will need to get a Google Maps API key at https://developers.google.com/maps/documentation/maps-static/get-api-key.